What is 3/8 of 24? A complete walkthrough to Fractions and Multiplication

 -

 Cooking and Baking: Recipes often require fractional measurements of ingredients.
 Understanding fraction multiplication allows you to accurately scale recipes up or down.
-For example, if a recipe calls for 1/2 cup of sugar and you want to double the recipe, you need to calculate 2 * (1/2), which equals 1 cup.
+As an example, if a recipe calls for 1/2 cup of sugar and you want to double the recipe, you need to calculate 2 * (1/2), which equals 1 cup.

 -